evintunador/micro-GPT-sandbox/README.md

 - [x] add option to continually train pre-existing model & update its training data/hyperparameters accordingly
 - [x] add options for different learning rate schedules
 - [x] periodically save model checkpoints
+- [ ] add a loss mask to prevent from training on the padding tokens
+    - will need to remove that embedding vector from the model
 - [ ] rebuild the tokenizer to use a more complicated regex
     - [ ] build tokenization models with larger vocabulary sizes
+- [ ] build a simple notebook for comparison bw diff ppl graphs & model outputs
 - [ ] create a hyperparameter search loop

-- [ ] build a simple comparison of diff ppl graphs & model outputs
+# potential future TODOs
 - [ ] setup .py files to be runnable in terminal rather than in the .ipynb files
-- [ ] add a loss mask to prevent from training on the padding tokens
-    - will need to remove that embedding vector from the model

-# potential future TODOs
 - [ ] fix & enable batched inference
 - [ ] add an option to use a pre-built tokenizer like GPT2's?
 - [ ] add sparse/local attention mask options
 - [ ] make training parallelizable over multiple GPUs with fairscale
+- [ ] add in TinyStories' methodology for automated story grading by GPT4
 - [ ] different architectures to inorporate
     - [ ] [Mixture of Experts]()
     - [ ] [DiffuSeq]()